 Don’t Wing It: Build Your Community as a Brand

 Developing a strong community brand is the first step to showing your special guest they are in good hands.
-An example of a strong foundation for your brand is having a website/sitelet dedicated to the event that you are inviting them to participate in.
-This website needs to facilitate these main points: 1) allow your special guests to see all the event information upfront and easy to find, 2) spell out why this event is beneficial for them to attend, 3) your audience needs to impress, and it's your job to convey this message by creating a narrative that inspires.
+An example of a strong foundation for your brand is having a website/sitelet dedicated to the event that you are inviting them to.
+This website needs to facilitate three main points: 1) allow your special guests to see all the event information upfront and laid out in way that’s easy to find, 2) spell out why this event is beneficial for them to attend, and finally 3) your audience needs to impress, and it's your job to convey this message by creating a narrative that inspires.

-Your website needs to quantify and qualify the event; have a clear definition of the group, a straightforward profile of attendees, have sample questions or conversation topics the guest can review and share the rules and etiquette in place to make this a successful event.
+Your website needs to quantify and qualify the event, have a clear definition of the group behind the event, give a straightforward profile of the attendees, have sample questions or conversation topics the guest can review, and share the rules and etiquette in place that will ensure the event a successful one.

 Build Your Personal Brand

-The first step a special guest or their head of communications will do once they receive your invite, is find out who you are and whether you inspire trust.
-A bare profile on your LinkedIn with no reference to your success as a leader, is not going to cut it.
-A personal website which was optimized for Netscape, is not going to cut it.
+The first step a special guest or their Head of Communications will do once they receive your invite is find out who you are and whether you inspire trust.
+A bare profile on your LinkedIn with no reference to your success as a leader is not going to cut it.
+A personal website that was optimized for Netscape is not going to cut it.

 Find Your Anchor Special Guest

-In order to have many amazing guests follow, it is important to find an anchor special guest.
-You need to identify someone who has a big profile, and who has a strong affinity to the organization or group already.
-You don't shoot for Elon Musk as your first guest.
-You shoot as high as you can, considering you haven't yet built a foundation and refined the process.
-After 10+ events, special guests and a more refined process, you can shoot for the Elon’s of the world.
+In order to have a line up of amazing guests, you need to find an anchor special guest.
+Identify someone who has a big profile, and who has a strong affinity to your organization or group already.
+Don't shoot for Elon Musk as your first guest.
+Shoot as high as you can, while considering the fact that you haven't yet built a foundation nor refined your process.
+After 10+ events, with a strong list of special guests and a more refined process, is when you can shoot for the Elon’s of the world.

 Wash, Rinse & Repeat

 You are never done refining your process.
-You have to constantly review feedback from events and find ways to improve your emails, websites, communication and social media material.
+You should be constantly reviewing feedback from events and finding ways to improve your emails, websites, communication and social media material.

 Creating meaningful communities and effective events takes a large amount of time and effort.
-Make sure you have the necessary bandwidth and/or a team of people that can ensure successful events that will allow your community to snowball into what you dreamed of.
+Make sure you have the necessary bandwidth and/or a team of people that can ensure each event is a success to allow your community to snowball into what you dreamed it could be.